trumandaniels/mpg-api/README.md

 #### Creating python virtual environment:
 either
 ```
-~ $  virtualenv --python=/usr/bin/python3.9 /path/to/new/environment/VIRTUALENVNAME
+(mpg-api) ~ $  virtualenv --python=/usr/bin/python3.9 /path/to/new/environment/VIRTUALENVNAME
 ```
 or
 ```
-~ $ python3 -m venv /path/to/new/environment/VIRTUALENVNAME
+(mpg-api) ~ $ python3 -m venv /path/to/new/environment/VIRTUALENVNAME
 ```
 #### You can then activate the environment using:
 ```